-Our expectations for private landlords are high.
+Maximise Private Renting Offer - Our expectations for private landlords are high.
 We want to make sure housing conditions and management standards improve through our proactive work.
 Demand within the private rented sector has grown significantly this century and we expect this trend to continue.
 It is essential that we make plans to meet this need and we know there will need to be an increasing number of vulnerable households being re-housed into the private rented sector.
 We are therefore committed to ensuring their homes are safe and affordable and that tenants have security of tenure.
 We also remain committed to reducing overcrowding, irradicating homelessness and improving housing conditions and management standards in the Private Rented Sector, including via the delivery of the Private Sector Housing Plan.

-Pillar II: Supporting strong and resilient communities Our aims Transform neighbourhoods and ensure safer communities Improve access to housing for all What does success look like?
-The improved look, feel and function of neighbourhoods across the borough, including much-improved public spaces and local facilities.
-All borough residents feel safe in their homes and neighbourhoods, particularly through a reduction in anti- social behaviour (ASB).
-People of all ages have access to housing that means they can maintain the highest level of independence and quality of life.
-Everybody in Barnsley to be living in welcoming, inclusive, digitally enabled and safe neighbourhoods with a good standard of housing that allows them to stay safe and warm.
-What are our priorities?
-Ensure the delivery of strategic infrastructure which contributes to successful neighbourhoods and supports residents (roads, schools, active travel, play, stewardship, green space, age and dementia- friendly) Address issues of ASB.
-Design out crime in the development of new housing provision and its connection to existing homes.
-Make sure we support vulnerable households who may fall victim to crime or ASB.
-Address any barriers that hinder access to suitable housing.
-Deliver transformational change across our regeneration zones to promote socially and economically integrated communities.
-Deliver the Town Centre Urban Design and Sustainability Strategy (URBED).
-Continue to work with residents and partners to assess housing needs for vulnerable groups to inform future housing policies, schemes, and services.

-Our aims Transform neighbourhoods and ensure safer communities Improve access to housing for all How are we going to do it?
-Secure grant funding for strategic infrastructure and place-making regeneration.
-Local Plan policy levers.
-Work with design teams to design out crime in new developments.
-Continue to work with partners to build on the successful multi-agency approach that has been developed through the Safer Barnsley model.
-Deliver the Town Deals programme in Goldthorpe and the Dearne Valley, and develop a wider Goldthorpe Housing Strategy.
-Lobby for devolved funding and flexibilities as part of our Devolution asks.
-Barnsley town centre regeneration (including residential offers).
-Maximise opportunities to use key evidence and data to develop proactive, area-based interventions (people and properties).
-Work with partners to provide a range of supported accommodation options, including for homeless young people unable to return home.
-What difference will this make?
-Improved access to amenities, services and employment.
-Renewed pride of place and community ownership.
-Reduce in ASB and improved perceptions of safety among residents, making the borough a more welcoming and safer place to live and improving health and wellbeing.
-We are meeting the ambitions of Sustainable Barnsley in making sure people live in sustainable communities.
-Rebalance the access to housing, amenities, and opportunities across the borough.
-Planning levers make sure people with specialised housing needs have opportunities for community engagement, sport, and recreation close to their homes.
+Pillar II: Supportin Pillar II: Supporting Strong and Resilient Communities Our Aims Transform Neighbourhoods and Ensure Safer Communities Improve Access to Housing for All What does success look like?
+The improved look, feel and function of neighbourhoods across the borough, including much-improved public spaces and local facilities All borough residents feel safe in their homes and neighbourhoods, particularly through a reduction in ASB People of all ages have access to housing that ensures they can maintain the highest level of independence and quality of life Everybody in Barnsley to be living in welcoming, inclusive, digitally enabled and safe neighbourhoods with a good standard of housing that enables them to stay safe and warm What are our priorities?
+Ensure the delivery of Strategic Infrastructure which contributes to successful neighbourhoods & supports residents (roads, schools, active travel, play, stewardship, green space, Age and Dementia Friendly) Address issues of ASB Design out crime in the development of new housing provision and its connection to existing homes Ensure that we support vulnerable households who may fall victim to crime/ASB Address any barriers that hinder access to suitable housing Deliver transformational change across our regeneration zones to promote socially and economically integrated communities Deliver the Town Centre Urban Design and Sustainability Strategy (URBED) Continue to work with residents and partners to assess housing needs for vulnerable groups to inform future housing policies, schemes, and services How are we going to do it?
+Secure grant funding for strategic infrastructure and place-making regeneration Local Plan policy levers Work with design teams to design out crime in new development Continue to work with partners to build on the successful multiagency approach that has been developed through the Safer Barnsley model Deliver the Town Deals programme in Goldthorpe and the Dearne Valley, and develop a wider Goldthorpe Housing Strategy Lobby for devolved funding and flexibilities as part of our Devolution Asks Barnsley Town Centre regeneration (including residential offers) Maximise opportunities to use key evidence/data to develop proactive, area-based interventions (people and properties) Work with partners to provide a range of supported accommodation options, including for homeless young people unable to return home What difference will this make?
+Improved access to amenities, services, & employment Renewed pride of place and community ownership Reduced ASB and improved perceptions of safety among residents, thereby making the borough a more welcoming and safer place to live and improving health and wellbeing We are meeting the ambitions of Sustainable Barnsley in ensuring that people live in sustainable communities Rebalance the access to housing, amenities, and opportunities across the borough Planning levers ensure people with specialised housing needs have opportunities for community engagement, sport, and recreation close to their homes